keptn/keptn.github.io/content/docs/1.0.x/reference/api/index.md

     CLI is authenticated against the Keptn cluster http://YOUR.DOMAIN/api
     ```

-* Access the Keptn Swagger UI and API documentation from the Bridge
+* Access the Keptn Swagger UI and API documentation
-* by clicking on "Keptn API" in the top right menu
+* by clicking on "Keptn API" in the top right menu on the Bridge
 * or by pointing your browser at: http://YOUR.DOMAIN/api .
+This gives you easy access to all API Endpoints.

 * The index page of the Swagger API documentation looks as follows: